 The goats bearing pashmina fiber are commercially reared in the Himalayas as well as now in Gobi Desert (in Mongolia).
 The weather conditions in Mongolia are similar to those of the Himalayan region, and are quite suitable for the goats to grow pashmina.
 Owing to availability of vast open grazing grounds to produce pashmina economically and commercially, production of pashmina in Mongolia costs less than the Himalayas.
 The quality of pashmina wool obtained from the goats raised in Mongolia is the same as that of the Himalayan goats.
 Due to ever increasing demand of pashmina and not everyone knowing about the quality of pashmina, quite a few imitations have also appeared in the market.
 Acrylic and viscose pashmina are two of the most common imitations of pashmina.
 The goats shed their winter coat every spring.
 Approximately 4 to 8 ounces of pashmina fibre is shed by each goat.
 It takes fiber of two to three goats to make one good quality pashmina shawl or stole.
-The pashmina fiber which is closer to the body of the goat is of better quality than the one on the outer side.Quality Check
+The pashmina fiber which is closer to the body of the goat is of better quality than the one on the outer side.Sizes and Suitability

 We offer pashminas in the following sizes: